koverholt/koverholt.com/content/_index.md

 title: "Kristopher Overholt"
 ---

-I am a sales and solution engineer at [Algorithmia](https://algorithmia.com/) who works with machine learning operations, enterprise architecture, and data science workflows.
+I am a senior sales engineer at [Coiled](https://coiled.io) who works with distributed Python, scalable data science workflows, and enterprise architecture.
 A proud Texan and fan of Python and DevOps.

 [Resume](Overholt-Resume.pdf)